data-apis/python-record-api/README.md

 Contributions are very welcome!
 Please feel free to open an issue, or reach out directly, if there is anything you would like to discuss or explore!
 You can also check out the [issue tracker](https://github.com/data-apis/python-record-api/issues) for some possible next steps that we could use help on.

-## Hosted Usage

-We have this repository set up with Kubernetes and Github Actions to automatically analyze a number of libraries.
-The ones we have added are in [`k8/images`](./k8/images).
-Do you have a library that you would also like to see analyzed?
-Please open a PR adding that image to the folder there.
-Make sure to test it locally first, to see that it runs.

-Once it's added to the repo, it will be run and the data will be added to `data/api/<library_name>.json` and from there, it will be used to generate the NumPy and Pandas APIs.
-Those are present in [`data/api.json`](./data/api.json), in machine readable form, as well as in [`data/typing`](data/typing) in human readable form.

 ## Usage